Last Updated on March 3, 2023 by Jeremy

-Cave Ridge Vineyard
+Cave Ridge Vineyards

-If there is one vineyard in Shenandoah that you should visit just for its views, it would be Cave Ridge.
+If there is one vineyard in Shenandoah that you should visit just for its views, it would be Cave Ridge Vineyards.
 This is the kind of spot that I was asking myself “where am I?” over and over again on my drive out as it is quite remote, but as soon as the vines come into view you'll know that this one is special.

 Why is that?
 Well, the tasting room at Cave Ridge is situated on a hilltop, with wine-covered slopes spreading out for quite some distance.
 Then on the next ridge over, all in the same eyeshot, you see the gorgeous forests covering the mountains that make Shenandoah famous.
 I enjoyed this view so much that I stayed for a glass of their sparkling Pet Nat after my flight simply to soak it all in- it was that beautiful.